trapexit/mergerfs/README.md

    forwarded to mergerfs.
 The downside is that also means the xattr based config and query functionality won't work either.
 4. Disable file caching.
-If you aren't using applications which use `mmap` it's probably simpler to just disable it all together.
+If you aren't using applications which use `mmap` it's probably simpler to just disable it altogether.
 The kernel won't send the requests when caching is disabled.